MhZmn/webScraper/README.md

-# An advanced web scraper for drnutrition.com
+# A web scraper for drnutrition.com